Sic Bo Betting Schemes

 • Triple Sic Bo: The rules for this version of the game allow you to use specific triple-betting schemes.
 Essentially, you bet on triple number combinations for the dice rolls.

-The Small/Big Betting Scheme is allowed on 96.2% of variations.
+The Small/Big Betting Scheme

 However, note that the wins are lower than in other bet types.
 In essence, you wager on whether the total sum of the dice roll will be “small” (4-10) or “big” (11-17).
 Use this scheme as your safest choice.
 It’s your best option if you are new at the game if you prefer a more conservative approach, or if you are playing on a small budget.

-The Odd/Even Betting Scheme is the second most popular scheme.
+The Odd/Even Betting Scheme

+In this betting scheme, you wager on whether the total sum of the dice roll will be an odd or even number.
 We recommend that you use this betting scheme if you’ve not yet mastered the game because it is a simple option with a balanced risk-reward ratio.
 By using it, you have moderate odds and potential wins.

+This betting scheme involves placing bets on different combinations of numbers appearing on all the dice.
 For example, you can wager on a specific triple, like three 4s or on any triple, which means you bet on the outcome where all dice show the same number, regardless of which one it is.

 You should use the combination scheme when you’ve become more advanced as a player because the Combination Betting Scheme offers lower odds of winning, but the potential rewards are more significant.